DamifeZion/react-omniroom/README.md

   ## Installation

-  You can install react-bottom-room using npm:
+  You can install react-omniroom using npm:

   ```bash
     npm install react-omniroom